VW CC Water Pump Failure Guide (2009–2017) – Symptoms, Fixes & Replacement Parts

 VW CC Water Pump Issues: What You Need to Know

-The 2.0t CC uses the TSI engine, also found in many other VW/Audi models in this year range.
-These engines use a water pump and thermostat housing which are bolted to the front of the engine block.
+The 2.0T CC uses the TSI engine, also found in many other VW/Audi models in this year range.
+These engines use a water pump and thermostat housing that are bolted to the front of the engine block.

-There are 2 different TSI engines used in these models, which can be determined by the engine code (found on a sticker on the upper timing cover).
-These engine codes can have different water pumps, so be sure to verify you have the right one when order (we can check via your VIN).
-When these water pumps fail, they tend to leak, and can potentially set a check engine light if the thermostat built into has issues.
+There are two different TSI engines used in these models, which can be determined by the engine code (found on a sticker on the upper timing cover).
+These engine codes may use different water pumps, so be sure to verify you have the correct one when ordering (we can check via your VIN).
+When these water pumps fail, they typically develop leaks and can potentially trigger a check engine light if the thermostat built into the housing has issues.

 2 Different Water Pumps